citadao/Staking/README.md

 yarn build
 ```

+The above defaults to using the rinkeby config.
 Build config is stored in the `.env.mainnet` and `.env.rinkeby` files.
 You can select which file to use by specifying the NETWORK env variable on build:

 To build for rinkeby: